University charter: United Kingdom

 Most universities founded prior to 1992 were created by royal charter, although a small number were established by acts of Parliament.
-Being established by act of Parliament is sometimes referred to as being "chartered" in international works.
+While standard usage in Britain is to use "chartered" only to refer to institutions with a royal charter, in distinction to "statutory" institutions created by act of Parliament, being established by act of Parliament is sometimes referred to as being "chartered" in international works.

 Chartered institutions – those incorporated by royal charter – differ from those established by other means in terms of their powers as a corporation, their legal relationship with the government, and the status of their members.
 Although university charters are issued as royal charters under the royal prerogative, the College Charter Act 1871 (34 & 35 Vict. c.
 63) provides for scrutiny by the Parliament of the United Kingdom (or, since 1999, the Scottish Parliament for institutions based in Scotland) of draft charters that establish "any institution in the nature of a college or university".

-Oxford and Cambridge developed organically prior to the use of charters to establish universities, although Cambridge received a papal bull in 1318 that either confirmed its status as a studium generale or conferred this status upon it.
-Oxford and Cambridge were formally incorporated by Act of Parliament in 1571 and are civil, rather than chartered, corporations.
-Three of the ancient universities of Scotland (St Andrews, Glasgow and Aberdeen) were established by papal bulls, while Edinburgh was founded by the town corporation under authority granted to it by a royal charter.
-All four ancient Scottish universities are now governed under the Universities (Scotland) Acts.

-Durham University was established by an act of Parliament in 1832 and was later incorporated and confirmed by a royal charter in 1837.
-The University of London received four charters between 1836 (its founding charter) and 1863, but has been governed under an Act of Parliament since 1900.
-Durham and London are thus both statutory and chartered corporations.
-Newcastle University was separated from Durham and established as an independent university by an Act of Parliament in 1963 and was the only university before 1992 to be a purely statutory corporation.
-Other pre-1992 universities were established by royal charter alone and are chartered corporations.
+It has been clarified in written answers to Parliament that the act only applies to "charters founding new universities or colleges", not to any supplemental charters, and that it is the draft charter applied for and the associated petition that are laid before Parliament, not the charter granted.